This page was reviewed under our medical and editorial policy by

 Typically, the earlier in pregnancy cancer treatment begins, the more risks are involved.
 Still, if cancer is suspected, pregnant women shouldn’t hesitate to speak with their doctor as soon as possible to clarify the situation and create a safe treatment plan.

-A cancer diagnosis during pregnancy may feel devastating and scary, but it’s important to know that other women have gone through it, too.
-Oncologists may have a recommended list of cancer support groups to help patients connect with others who have fought cancer during pregnancy.
+A cancer diagnosis during pregnancy may feel devastating and scary, but it may help to speak with other women who have gone through it and benefited from treatment.
+Oncologists may recommend cancer support groups to help patients connect with others who have fought and beaten cancer during pregnancy.
 Having a support network may help patients process their emotions while preparing for the potential logistical challenges ahead.

 The most common cancer types diagnosed during pregnancy are: